King of Hearts (Lloyd album)

-King of Hearts is the fourth studio album by American R&B recording artist Lloyd, released on July 5, 2011 by Zone 4 and Interscope Records.
+King of Hearts is the fourth studio album by American R&B singer Lloyd, released on July 5, 2011 by Young Goldie Music, Zone 4, and Interscope Records.
 Production for the album took place at several recording studios and was handled primarily by producer and Zone 4-head Polow da Don.
 It is Lloyd's first release after leaving his former record label Murder Inc. Records in 2009.

 The album debuted at number ten on the US Billboard 200 chart, selling 26,000 copies in its first week.
 Upon its release, King of Hearts received generally positive reviews from music critics, who commended Lloyd's vocal performance in tandem with Polow da Don's production, although many criticized its songwriting.

 Background

 After releasing three albums for The Inc. Records, Lloyd left the record label in 2009 due to creative differences.
 He subsequently released an eight-track EP, Like Me: The Young Goldie EP, as a free download on the Internet.
 In 2010, Lloyd was featured on the Young Money hit single "BedRock" and signed to Zone 4, the label of producer and longtime friend Polow da Don.
 He previously worked with Lloyd on the latter's 2008 album Lessons in Love.